 Johnny Wilson: Left wing for the Capitals from 1950-52.
 He played 112 games in Indy, tallying 59 goals and 35 assists.
 He split time with the Red Wings both seasons, and stuck with Detroit after the 1952 season.
 He played 15 pro seasons from 1947-62, and 688 NHL games — including 580 consecutive from his callup in 1951-52 through 1960.
 He tallied 161 goals and 332 NHL points with the Red Wings, Blackhawks, Maple Leafs and Rangers.
 He won Stanley Cups with Detroit in 1950, 1952, 1954 and 1955.
 Wilson became a coach in 1967 in the AHL, and was called up to the NHL with the Los Angeles Kings in 1969-70.
 He was the head coach of the Kings, Detroit Red Wings, Colorado Rockies and Pittsburgh Penguins in the NHL, and the Michigan Stags/Baltimore Blades and Cleveland Crusaders in the WHA.
 He won the AHL’s Calder Cup as a coach in 1971 with Springfield.
 His brother Larry also played for the Capitals, and his nephew Ron Wilson has been a head coach in the NHL.
 A native of Kincardine, Ont., he was born in 1929.
 He passed away in 2011.

 Brett Perlini: Indy Fuel forward for the first part of the 2014-15 inaugural season.
 Drafted by the Anaheim Ducks in 2010, the Michigan State grad turned pro in 2012.
 With the Fuel, he had two goals and three assists in 12 games before being dealt to Fort Wayne.
-He finished the 2014-15 season with 19 goals and 17 assists in 69 ECHL games, and had 15 goals and 19 assists in 52 games in 2015-16 with the Komets.
+He finished the 2014-15 season with Fort Wayne, and has also played for Rapid City and Wichita since.
 A native of Sault Ste.
-Marie, Ont., he is 26.
+Marie, Ont., he is 27.